pingcap/ossinsight/README.md

 ## Introduction

-OSS Insight analyzes billions of GitHub events and gets insights from them.
-It also provides a set of tools which can analyze a single repository or developer and compare any two open source software repositories hosted on GitHub.
+OSS Insight is a powerful tool that provides comprehensive, valuable, and trending insights into the open source world by analyzing billions of GitHub events.
+It provides in-depth analysis of individual GitHub repositories and developers, as well as the ability to compare two repositories using the same metrics.

 ### Feature 1: Preanalysis of some famous fields of technology 👁️